 Somewhat confusingly, Siemens PLM Software sees fit to field two products that seem like they do the exact same thing.
 They both pre and post-process FEA.
 So how comparable are their capabilities?
-That’s what I’ll attempt to answer using experience as a stress engineer and reseller of both products.
+That’s what I’ll attempt to answer using experience as an active stress engineer and former reseller of both products.

 First, let’s set the stage.
 What is Simcenter?
 Here’s the official Siemens video for getting you acquainted:

 Ok, that was almost completely useless, right?
 Here’s the real deal: Simcenter is the title of a new Siemens product that combines the functionality of NX’s modeling and advanced simulation environments.
 NX is at it’s core a CAD program, based on a legacy product called Unigraphics.
 With the addition of different modules serving industry sectors such as FEA and manufacturing, the program today is referred to as “CAE” (Computer Aided Engineering).
 Simcenter is essentially a cut-down form of NX that is geared towards simulation, hence the name.
 The Simcenter 3D product is intended to be a start to finish package, integrating the Siemens PLM Software-owned portfolio where the user can leverage NX CAD capabilities to turn designs into analysis via FEA (LMS Samtech/ Virtual Lab, NX Nastran) and/ or CFD (STAR-CCM+).

 What is Femap?
 I bet you already know, but if not, read more at my dedicated page here.